 Jim’s commencement of law practice in 1980 coincided with the effective date of the new United States Bankruptcy Code and the emergence of business bankruptcy as a potent tool in US commercial law.
 In addition to performing more traditional commercial and real estate legal work, Jim rapidly gravitated to business bankruptcy and its blended focus on courtroom advocacy and private negotiation of complex disputes, particularly in Chapter 11 cases.
 Ultimately this led him to the conclusion that many, if not most, business disputes could be more effectively resolved by the parties themselves rather than through litigation.
 This conclusion, coupled with a natural inclination toward negotiation, problem-solving, and thinking outside the box, led Jim to pursue training as a mediator in the mid-1990s.
 Mediation of commercial, bankruptcy, corporate, and real estate disputes began as a small adjunct to his legal practice in the late 1990s, but ultimately it developed into a major component of his workload at Moye White.

 Jim’s devotion to the study and practice of mediation increased over the years.
-His decision to retire from Moye White and to open his own solo mediation practice in 2018 was based on his decision that mediation should be the heart and soul of his professional career.
+His decision to retire from Moye White and to open his own solo mediation practice in 2018 was based on his decision that mediation should become the heart and soul of his professional career.